Fellowships

 Please note:

 • As a two year program, the fellowship scholarship is only awarded and applied for the first year of the program.
 During your first year, you will not be eligible for any other discounts or scholarships.
-Graduate fellows will be automatically eligible for 50% of their original Deans scholarship in the second year of the program.
+Graduate fellows will be automatically eligible for a Dean scholarship in the second year of the program.

 • If you are admitted into the traditional program but not offered a fellowship, you will automatically be considered for a Dean scholarship.